shirish93/shirish93.github.io/_posts/2024-02-16-bringing-back-blogger.md

 hidden: false
 image: "assets/images/blogger.jpg"
 ---
-This essay proposes a plan for revitalization of Blogger through a premium subscription model, cool exciting features powered by Google's AI capabilities, and a renewed focus on user needs.
-Blogger, once a dominant force in the blogosphere, has stagnated in recent years.
-While competitors like Medium and substack have thrived in the 'blogspace', and industry-adjacent companies like Squarespace and Wix have embraced innovation, Blogger has remained largely unchanged, hindering its ability to attract and retain users.
+This essay proposes a plan for revitalization of Google Blogger.
+I argue for a premium subscription model, trendy features powered by Gemini AI , and a focus on actual user needs, not perceived ones.
+This is a high-level summary of a much detailed documentation I'm working on.

+Blogger, once the dominant force in the 'Blogosphere', has stagnated in recent years.
+It's not like the whole blog/newsletter market is less viable these days either.
+Competitors like Medium, Substack, and Ghost have thrived in the 'writing and publishing' space.
+Other companies in adjacent and very similar field, like Squarespace and Wix have done great and received multi-billion valuations.
+Blogger has remained mostly unchanged, its ability to attract and retain users is limited.
-## Introduction

 I love Blogger.
-I have used it since 2007, writing over 7000 posts and 2 Million words in my personal journal using the Blogger platform.
-So it hurts me greatly the product has remained stagnant (and not in a good way) for the past two decades, basically since the website was acquired by then-Google in late 2000's.
+I have used it since 2007, writing over 7000 posts and 2.4+ Million words in my personal journal using the Blogger platform.
+So it hurts me greatly the product has remained stagnant (and not in a good way) for the past two decades.
+There have been limited changes or updates in the product since the early 2010's.

+Here I present high-level ideas to revamp the product.
+I will go into specifics in future posts.

-## The Case for a Premium Blogger
+## The potential of a Premium Blogger

+Blogger should look into a subscription-based premium version.

-Introducing a premium tier would open up a significant revenue stream for Google, diversifying its income beyond ad-based models.
-This premium version could offer features that satisfies the needs of power bloggers:
+Introducing a premium tier opens a revenue stream, beyond ad revenue.
+Just working towards a premium subscription-based product would force the team to clarify its vision.
+Such a version could offer features for power bloggers, such as:

-__AI-powered writing tools__: Google's advanced language models (LLMs) can empower bloggers of all skill levels.
-Imagine a writing assistant that provides thoughtful grammar and phrasing suggestions, identifies areas for content organization improvement, and offers personalized feedback to help users refine their writing style.
-Such an AI tool would be invaluable for bloggers seeking to enhance their content quality and engage their audience more effectively.
+__AI-powered writing tools__: Google's LLM Gemini can help bloggers of all skill levels.
+Consider a writing assistant that provides sensible grammar and phrasing suggestions.
+It could offer feedback to re-organize the content.
+The feedback would be personalized based on the user's writing history and style.
+Such a tool would be useful to bloggers looking to improve their writing and improve reader engagement.

-__Better editing tools__: It's surprising that features as basic as word count and standard editing tools are currently missing from Blogger.
-The free version of the platform should be equipped with these functionalities to provide a baseline user experience comparable to competitors.
-Additionally, the premium tier could offer more advanced editing features, such as grammar checking beyond basic spellcheck, stylistic suggestions, and plagiarism detection.
+__Better editing tools__: It's surprising that basic features like word count, and other editing tools are currently missing from Blogger.
+The free version of Blogger should have these features, to have a baseline experience comparable to competitors.
+The premium tier could offer advanced features, like grammar checking, stylistic suggestions, and plagiarism detection.

-__Writing tutor based on past writing__: Google's AI capabilities can be leveraged to create a personalized writing tutor for each user.
-By analyzing a user's writing history, the AI can identify recurring errors, overused phrases, and suggest alternative wordings or sentence structures.
-This personalized feedback can help bloggers develop their writing skills over time and refine their voice.
-Furthermore, the AI tutor could automatically link to relevant past blog posts within a user's content, improving internal linking and enhancing website navigation for readers.
+__Writing tutor based on past writing__: Gemini (Alphabet's AI product) can act as personalized writing tutor for users.
+By analyzing a user's writing history, the AI can identify recurring errors, overused phrases, and suggest alternative wordings or sentences.
+Such feedback would help creators improve their writing and refine their craft.
+The AI tutor could also link to relevant past blog posts within a user's content (on demand).
+That would improve internal linking and help readers discover more relevant material in the website.

-## Beyond Revenue: Strategic Advantages
+## Other Strategic Advantages

 The potential benefits of a revitalized Blogger extend beyond generating additional revenue for Google.
-By incorporating AI-powered features and prioritizing user needs, Google can achieve several objectives:
+By adding  prioritizing user needs, Google can achieve several objectives:

 __Distinguishing "clean data" from "AI-assisted data"__: As users interact with the AI editing tools, Google can gain understanding of the editing process.
 By observing how the AI suggestions are accepted, modified, or rejected, the company can develop a clearer understanding of how humans and AI interact with language.
 This knowledge can be important for differentiating between human-generated and AI-assisted content, a growing concern in the digital age.
 __Building user trust__: Investing in the development and improvement of Blogger shows Google's commitment to creating useful products beyond ad revenue generation.
 This commitment can strengthen trust and goodwill among users, who will appreciate that Google is actively working to enhance their experience.
 This positive perception can translate into increased user engagement and loyalty to the platform.

 These advantages, coupled with the potential for financial gain, make a good case for Google to prioritize the revitalization of Blogger.
 However, it is vital to acknowledge and address the underlying challenges that have contributed to the platform's decline in recent years.

-## Diagnosing the Problem
+## Identifying the cause of the existing situation

 Several key factors have hindered Blogger's growth and contributed to its current state: